Let’s face it: No one likes to deal with paperwork and clutter, especially the finance-related stuff.

-At some point, you’re going to need extra space/backup for your electronic files.
-For that, use Dropbox, Google Drive and other cloud storage services.
+At some point, you’re going to need extra space or a backup for your electronic files.
+For that, use Dropbox, Google Drive, and other cloud storage services.
 These will allow you to access documents no matter where you go or what device you use.

-And while you’re at it, don’t forget to reward yourself for a job well done.
+And while you’re at it, don’t forget to reward yourself with one of these ideas for $20 or less for a job well done.
 That way, you’ll learn to associate “organizing finances” with “a cup of fresh, steaming Starbucks coffee” instead of “soul-sucking drudgery.”
 By spending time now to save time in the future, you’ve definitely earned that reward.

 How do you organize your finances?